-Student Training: The Head of School or his/her designee shall use his/her discretion in developing age-appropriate methods of discussing the meaning and substance of this policy with students to help prevent harassment, hazing, and/or bullying.
+Student Training: The Head of School or their designee shall use their discretion in developing age-appropriate methods of discussing the meaning and substance of this policy with students to help prevent harassment, hazing, and/or bullying.

-Staff Training: The Head of School or his/her designee will ensure that teachers and other staff receive training in preventing, recognizing and responding to harassment, hazing, and/or bullying.
+Staff Training: The Head of School or their designee will ensure that teachers and other staff receive training in preventing, recognizing and responding to harassment, hazing, and/or bullying.